+In Appendix C we study the sensitivity of the estimates to the penalization constants, the starting values, and the number M of $\sigma$ draws, in a nonparametric deconvolution model.
 We find that the estimator is quite robust to these choices.
 In particular, we document that taking conservative choices for $\underline{C}N$ and $\overline{C}N$ (such as in the "weak constraint" case) results in a well-behaved estimator, suggesting that our matching procedure induces an implicit regularization, even in the absence of additional constraints on parameters.
 At the same time, we find that such a conservative choice may not be optimal in terms of mean squared errors of quantile estimates.
+The optimal choice of penalization constants is an interesting question for future work.